Southeast Asia for Older Teens: Thailand, Laos, Vietnam and Cambodia

 Journey south to the capital Phnom Penh, historically known as The Pearl of Asia because of the beautiful French colonial architecture.
 After the devastating effects of the Khmer Rouge regime from 1975-79, the city has been recovering steadily and is now one of the most fascinating in Southeast Asia.
 The poignant, haunting memorials of Tuol Sleng Museum and Choeung Ek are a must for any visitor.

-Spend a couple of magical low key days on this turtle shaped island, which boasts incredible reefs, beaches and scuba diving.
-We’ll combine all these into one unforgettable private day cruise exploring a number of sites around the island as you snorkel or scuba dive* through sparkling blue waters filled with incredible marine life and sunbathe on white sand beaches.
-Enjoy wonderful Thai BBQ dinners on the beach, relax under the shade of palm trees and savor your time in paradise.
+Spend a couple of magical low key days on this turtle-shaped island, which boasts incredible reefs, beaches and scuba diving.
+We’ll combine all these into one unforgettable private day cruise exploring a number of sites around the island as you snorkel or scuba dive through sparkling blue waters filled with incredible marine life and sunbathe on white sand beaches.
+Enjoy wonderful Thai BBQ dinners on the beach, relax under the shade of palm trees, get your daily soothing massage and savor your time in paradise.

 Head North to the capital and the hustle and bustle of this modern metropolis.
 Experience the sights and sounds of the famed floating markets, hunt for bargains and last minute souvenirs along Khao San Rd and sample some of the best Thai food around!
 Cap off an incredible South East Asian adventure as you enjoy a delicious fancy final dinner, celebrating an amazing few weeks with your new-found best friends!